nvh95/jest-preview/website/blog/2022-06-11-deprecate-externalCss/index.md

 title: Deprecate externalCss option
 authors: [nvh95]
 tags: [jest-preview, backward-compatible, css]
-# TODO: To add new social image
-# image: /img/first-class-support-cra.jpg
+image: /img/deprecate-externalCss.jpg
 ---

 Previous Jest Preview provides a way to configure external CSS via `externalCss` option in `jestPreviewConfigure` function.
-However, we realized that we can actually import the css DIRECTLY in the setup test file (usually `setupFilesAfterEnv` file) instead.
+However, we realized that we can actually import the css **DIRECTLY** in the setup test file (usually `setupFilesAfterEnv` in Jest config) instead.
 This way, we can use the same logic to process external CSS as well as CSS in your components.

 **What you need to do is as follow:**